sleepy-dave/protohub-whiteboard/README.md

 - Real-time drawing synchronization across multiple users.
 - Drawing tools with different colors.
 - Clear canvas functionality.
-- Step back functionality to step back as a drawer and let others draw.
 - Enable and disable drawing privileges for users.
 - Simple and intuitive user interface.